chalatz/tours/pages/tours/guided/religious.md

     href: "./img/tours/guided/10/FF5.jpg"
     alt: At the top of the Street of the Knights are the ruins of Saint John’s church
     position: following
-- text: As we proceed through the tour, we go down the Street of the Knights, and pass the Ippocratous Square and the Martyron Evreon Square with the Seahorses Fountain.
+- text: "\n**VIRGIN MARY OF THE BOURGOU** \n\nAs we proceed through the tour, we go down the Street of the Knights, and pass the Ippocratous Square and the Martyron Evreon Square with the Seahorses Fountain.
 Here awaits the **Panagia tou Bourgou** (Virgin Mary of Burgos).
 This is another gothic basilica with three aisles; however, it also features two arcades created by four columns and pointed arches.
-Built in the 14th century, the Church also goes by the "**Church of the Virgin Mary of Mercy**".
+Built in the 14th century, the Church also goes by the \"**Church of the Virgin Mary of Mercy**\".
 Partial restoration has occurred over the years and the area is open to the public.
-Even music events are held here at times.
+Even music events are held here at times."
   gallery:
   - thumb: "./img/tours/guided/10/GG1-thumb.jpg"
     href: "./img/tours/guided/10/GG1.jpg"